TACC-Cloud/tapis-cli/TESTING.md

 ## Configuration

+11-10-2019 | It is now possible to specify a tenants server and default `tenant_id` for a non-TACC installation of the CLI.
+This accomplished by setting the variables `TAPIS_TENANTS_URL` and `TAPIS_DEFAULT_TENANT_ID`, respectively.
+Note that setting the default identifier will only change the behavior of `tapis auth init` by setting the designated value as the default value for `--tenant-id` in the interactive prompt.

+Several unused configuration settings were deactivated, including some pertaining to JupyterHub, Gitlab, and Tapis tenancy.

 04-10-2019 | The CLI leverages `python-dotenv` for configuration via file.
 This is currently used to control a couple of features, outlined below.
 An example config file can be found in `.env.sample` in the Github repo.
 The